By Mark Samuel

 People solve problems in order to achieve success in their business, create a more satisfying relationship or grow to their next level of excellence.

-However, have you noticed that for every problem solved, you create two or three new ones?
+But have you noticed that typically, for every problem solved, you create two or three new ones?

 Maybe the problem is that we want to earn more money, so we take a job that is more demanding, but now we don’t have time to spend with family or friends.
 Or, the problem is that we aren’t completing our tasks on time, so we put more time and effort into getting everything done and end up burned out or sick.